-To start collecting your three starters, follow this guide below:
+To start collecting your three starters, follow these steps:

 - Load up a fresh save of either Pokemon Sword or Pokemon Shield and choose your starter (the order doesn’t matter here, so choose any of grass-type Grookey, fire-type Scorbunny, or Sobble, the water-type).

 - Rush through the game as fast as you can until you battle against Hop outside Professor Magnolia‘s house.
 This is just before you reach the Wild Area.

 - From here, the Y-comm icon should show at the bottom left-hand corner of the screen.
-This is roughly an hour into the game.
-The Y-comm icon means you can now trade.
+With this icon visible, you’re now able to trade.

 - Send over your chosen starter Pokemon to the Pokemon Home app.